Table of Contents[Hide][Show]

 19. Hand Sanitizers Everywhere

 This is a good change that we want to see stick around!
 We’re seeing ample hand sanitizing stations throughout the parks.
+We have been hearing reports of many of them sitting empty though so we still recommend carrying your own.

 The Big Question: Is Disney Worth It Right Now?